-'Compensation: income ratio' Total compensation costs compared to total adjusted income.
+(Compensation: income ratio' Total staff compensation costs compared to total income net of insurance claims.

 'Conduits' Financial vehicles that hold asset-backed debt such as mortgages, vehicle loans, and credit card receivables, all financed with short-term loans (generally commercial paper) that use the asset-backed debt as collateral.
 The profitability of a conduit depends on the ability to roll over maturing short-term debt at a cost that is lower than the returns earned from asset-backed securities held in the portfolio.